deepshikha-s/CRS-Machine-Learning-Plugin/README.md

 The lua script receives the request from the rule, reads the data sent in the request and reconstructs the request to form a http POST request to be sent to the flask server ```ml_model_server```.
 After receiving the response from the server, the lua script sends the status response back to the CRS plugin.

 ### Flask Server
 This server receives a http POST request from the lua script.
 It extracts the different parameters from the request.

-The plugin is able to scan these parts of the request: body uploaded file(s) (to be extended)

-Communication with machine learning server is performed using a bundled Lua script and has following characteristics: no external programs or tools are executed (no forking etc.) no need for extended permissions
+The parameters extracted are request method, path, arguements, file names, file sizes, hour and day.
+These parameters are sent to a function which is supposed to call a machine learning model.
+This function has been stubbed by  random function for now.

 Currently, the machine learning model has been stubbed with a random score generator function due to the absence of a machine learning model.
 Directives have been provided to add your own machine learning model to the plugin.